The Economics of Running a Minecraft Server: Costs and Profits

 • Competition – High competition with constant innovation needed

-• Player Retention – Maintaining an active player base
+• Player Retention – Maintaining an active player base through engaging content and quality plugins

 • Minecraft EULA Compliance – Following monetization guidelines